-While facing rising challenges in healthcare delivery, it is becoming increasingly clear that the future of interventions includes robotics.
+While facing rising challenges in healthcare delivery, it is becoming increasingly clear in the discussion that especially the future of interventions very much includes robotics.
 Around the world, the population is growing, while the number of available health providers is dwindling.
-Combined with an eminent shortage of expert clinicians and an increase in complexity of procedures, it presents a threat to further diminish access to timely care.
+Combined with an already eminent shortage of expert clinicians and an increase in complexity of procedures presents a real threat to further diminish access to timely care.
 Technology presents a viable solution to these problems, and there is growing recognition of that fact.

 This paper, written in collaboration with ECG Management Consultants, examines the future of interventional services and offers guiding questions that hospital administrators might consider asking to help inform their decision to invest in robotic technology.